-Over the next year, open banking is going to fundamentally change how customers and SMEs control their money.
-At our recent open banking conference, we heard how fintechs are seeing a "remarkable" uptake of digital services and how the banks are embracing innovation.
+Over the next year, Open Banking is going to fundamentally change how customers and SMEs control their money.

 This is a live market and regardless of how quickly things move forward, the industry needs to prepare itself for the end of customer inertia and new ways of managing your finances, from comparison sites to account aggregators and digital spending assistants.